LifeCANvs/LCvs-softdev_lib_frameng-Godot2XP/xp_changes.md

 - Fixed chibi tracker module player's panning so your left ear can also enjoy the music.
 - Backported sync_via_compositor from Godot 3.
 It's on by default now.
 - Removed artificial delay from low processor mode since it made the editor feel awful to use.
+- Backported the frame delay code from Godot 3 because the above would spinwait on low procesor mode... :)
+- Fixed the editor gizmo for directional lights layering up every time you clicked it, becoming brighter each time.
+- Updated copyright statements and authors file.

 ## Godot 2.1.7 RC interim version